 - 6. To be eligible, a family must:

 - a.
 Be within the income limit

 - b.
 Be within the asset limit

 - c.
 Have children or be elderly

 - d.
 Be U.S. citizens

 - 7. The income limit set at 50 percent of the median income for the area, as determined by HUD, is called the:

 - a.
 Low-income limit

 - b.
 Very low-income limit

 - c.
 Extremely low-income limit

 - 8. Applicants receiving veterans disability benefits automatically qualify as disabled under HUD's definition.

 - a.
 True

 - b.
 False

 - 9. If a person states that they have a disability, the PHA may inquire:

 - a.
 Whether the disability meets the threshold for HUD's definition of disability

 - b.
 About the nature of the disability

 - c.
 About the extent of the disability

 - d.
 Whether the individual can live independently

-- 10. Households may include live-in aides; families cannot.
+- 10. Live-in aides are considered household members, but they are not considered family members.

 - a.
 True

 - b.
 False

 - 11. After a family is admitted to the Housing Choice Voucher program, it:

 - a.
 Must stay within the PHA's income limit

 - b.
 Is no longer subject to the income limits

 - c.
 Must stay within the low-income limit

 - d.
 Is only subject to the income limits at annual reexam

 - 12. Which of the following family types would have their subsidy prorated? - a.
 All members are citizens or eligible immigrants - b.
 Some members are citizens or eligible immigrants, and some are ineligible immigrants - c.
 All members are ineligible immigrants - d.
 All members are noncontending family members - 13.
 If a PHA's jurisdiction contains more than one income limit area, the applicable income limit for issuance of a voucher is: - a.
 The highest limit for the jurisdiction - b.
 The limit in the area where a family wants to live - c.
 The lowest limit in the PHA's jurisdiction - d.
-None of the above - 14.
-Using the Code of Federal Regulations (CFRs) in your reference book, look at 24 CFR 5.403 and define elderly family below.
+None of the above

-15. Using Notice PIH 2018-24, find two types of documentation that could be provided as evidence of a Social Security number.
+14. Define elderly family below.
+5. What are two types of documentation that could be provided as evidence of a Social Security number.

-16. Using the Rental Integrity Summit (RHIIP) FAQs question 60, if the only family member who has eligible citizenship or immigration status is a minor child, is the family still eligible for prorated assistance?
+- 16. If the only family member who has eligible citizenship or immigration status is a minor child, is the family still eligible for prorated assistance?

+- a.
+Yes

+- b.
+No